reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 It is very easy to create Docker images of Spring Boot applications by adding a few instructions to a Docker file.

-We first build an executable jar and as part of the Docker file instructions, copy the executable jar over a base JRE image after applying necessary customizations.
+We first build an executable JAR and as part of the Docker file instructions, copy the executable JAR over a base JRE image after applying necessary customizations.

 Let us create our Spring Boot application from [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.users&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Container&packageName=io.pratik.users&dependencies=web,actuator,lombok) with dependencies for `web`, `lombok`, and `actuator`.
 We also add a rest controller to expose an API with the `GET` method.